genai-2025-07/Voyager-T800/docs/embedding-notes.md

 - Implements **retry logic** with exponential backoff using the `tenacity` library if available.
 - Gracefully falls back to a simple retry mechanism if `tenacity` is not installed.

+We chose `"text-embedding-3-small"` because:
+- it produces high-quality embeddings suitable for similarity search, clustering, and retrieval;
+- embedding vectors have 1,536 dimensions, balancing accuracy with reduced storage and memory requirements;
+- significantly lower token cost compared to larger models;
+- faster inference times;
+- performs well across varied travel-related content (destination descriptions, itinerary details, reviews) without fine-tuning.

+Move to the large model if:
+- maximum semantic accuracy is needed (e.g., nuanced legal/medical content).
+- Your dataset is small enough that cost and storage are not concerns.
+- retrieval precision is more critical than speed (e.g., expert search systems).

 ---

 ## 3. Text Cleaning & Tokenization